FabriFalasca/NonLinear_TimeSeries_Analysis/README.md

 The code has been used for our study on detection of (regional) dynamical transitions in spatiotemporal climate fields.
 Spatiotemporal complexity and time-dependent networks in sea surface temperature from mid- to late Holocene, by Fabrizio Falasca, Julien Crétat, Pascale Braconnot, Annalisa Bracco.
+Accepted by the Euopean Physical Journal Plus.
 In press.